The 6 Biggest Challenges of Getting a Job Abroad and How to Overcome Them

 Silence from recruiters

 Not hearing back from potential employers isn’t the end of the world.
 But if it keeps happening, you couldn’t be blamed for feeling a little bit like it is.

 The good news is that if you have access to a non-creepy way of contacting the recruiter you’re waiting to hear back from (LinkedIn or email = good, WhatsApp, Instagram or Facebook = bad), you can probably get away with a couple of well-crafted follow-ups.

 The bad news is that recruiters get drowned in talent correspondence daily.
 “An appropriate amount of follow-up is once, maybe twice at most,” says Alina Basina, Head of Talent at Jobbatical.
 “If you email me once, there is a chance I can forget,” she says.
-“If you send a reminder, I will appreciate it.
-If you send it a third time — you are being cheeky and pushy.”
+“Send a reminder and I will appreciate it.
+But if you send it a third time, you are being cheeky and pushy.”

-If you do follow up to inquire about the status of your application, keep your tone confident yet appreciative and make sure everything—including the names of the company and people who work there—is spelled and capitalized correctly.
+When you follow up to inquire about the status of your application, keep your tone confident yet appreciative.
+Make sure everything—including the names of the company and people who work there—is spelled and capitalized correctly.